Data partitioning strategies

 - Hashes (which can group related fields together, such as the items that represent the fields in an object)

 The aggregate types enable you to associate many related values with the same key.
 A Redis key identifies a list, set, or hash rather than the data items that it contains.
-These types are all available with Azure Redis Cache and are described by the Data types page on the Redis website.
+These types are all available with Azure Cache for Redis and are described by the Data types page on the Redis website.
 For example, in part of an e-commerce system that tracks the orders that are placed by customers, the details of each customer can be stored in a Redis hash that is keyed by using the customer ID.
 Each hash can hold a collection of order IDs for the customer.
 A separate Redis set can hold the orders, again structured as hashes, and keyed by using the order ID.
 Figure 8 shows this structure.
 Note that Redis does not implement any form of referential integrity, so it is the developer's responsibility to maintain the relationships between customers and orders.

 Figure 8.
 Suggested structure in Redis storage for recording customer orders and their details.